george-mcintyre/aida-pva/docs/ProviderReference.md

 As an AIDA-PVA Service Provider writer you will be responsible for:

 * Creating the AIDA-PVA `Channel Provider` Shared Library.
-* Creating the initial `CHANNELS.YML` file that identifies and describes all the AIDA `Channels` that your `Channel Provider` will support.
+* Creating the initial `CHANNELS.YML` file that identifies and describes all the AIDA-PVA `Channels` that your `Channel Provider` will support.

 ### Components